Corn

 History

-Corn was domesticated from teosinte in Mexico approximately 7,000-10,000 years ago, making it one of the world's oldest cultivated crops.
-Spanish conquistadors introduced corn to Europe and subsequently to Africa and Asia in the 16th century, where it became a foundational staple.
-Today, corn is the world's most produced cereal crop, deeply integrated into cuisines worldwide.
+Corn was domesticated from teosinte in central Mexico approximately 7,000-10,000 years ago, making it one of humanity's most important early crops.
+Spanish conquistadors introduced corn to Europe in the 16th century, from where it spread to Africa, Asia, and beyond, becoming a staple crop worldwide and fundamentally reshaping global agriculture and cuisine.

 Cultural Significance